-This is a required assessment of statewide CAH financial needs by Flex Coordinators using FMT data (23 indicators) or 10 indicators in the CAH Finance 101 Manual and other hospital financial data, if available in your state.
+This is a required assessment of statewide CAH financial needs by Flex Coordinators using FMT data (23 indicators) or 10 indicators in the Small Rural Hospital and Clinic Finance 101 Manual and other hospital financial data, if available in your state.
 The majority of this information should be on-hand and presented within the needs assessment section of the grant application.
-Data from CAH Financial Indicator Reports (CAHFIR) produced by CAHMPAS should be included.
-Publicly available state-level indicator reports and ancillary resources can be downloaded from the FMT website.
+Data from CAH Financial Indicator Reports (CAHFIR) produced by the Flex Monitoring Team should be included.
+Publicly available statelevel indicator reports, and ancillary resources can be downloaded from FMT website.

-State Flex Coordinators access CAHFIRs for the hospitals in their state from the Critical Access Hospital Measurement and Performance Assessment System (CAHMPAS).
+State Flex Coordinators access CAHFIRs for the hospitals in their state from the CAHMPAS.
 CAHMPAS is a web-based, log-in protected data query tool for CAH executives, state Flex Coordinators and federal staff to explore the financial, quality and community-benefit performance of CAHs.
 CAHMPAS provides graphs and data, which allow comparison of CAH performance for various measures across user defined groups: by location, net patient revenue or other factors.
-The data that is included in CAHMPAS includes six years of data for 23 financial indicators as well as peer group, state and national comparative data.
+The data included in CAHMPAS includes six years of data for 23 financial indicators as well as peer group, state and national comparative data.